surbhi-nijhara/cloudTumblr/aws/architecture-guide/ec2-asg-ad-join.md

  4. Create and Autoscaling Group from the created Launch Configuration.<br />
     Tag the instances according to your policies or as simple as **autoscale**.
 The ASG will launch the desired instances.
  5. Verify that the launched instances are joined to the AD.
     - Log into the instance  using
-       * Administrator and the password (specified earlier).<br/>
+      i) Administrator and the password (specified earlier).<br/>
-       * AD account.<br/>
+     ii) AD account.<br/>
     - Use following SSM commands to see that EC2 is successfully associated.
     #### Commands
         aws ssm list-associations --association-filter-list key=Name,value=awsconfig_Domain_d-9a672bcc48_glad.test.com
-    Alternatively, AWS SSM console can also be looked up for the status.

 ### Remove Approach:<br/>

 1. Create the SQS queue<br/><br/>